tanerius/FarscapeEngine/README.md

 - **Right**: Magenta
 - **Left**: Cyan

 The cube rotates continuously around a diagonal axis.

+An ImGui UI window titled "Scene Controls" will appear in the upper-left corner, allowing you to:
+- Adjust the background color using RGB sliders or color picker
+- View real-time FPS and frame time statistics

 Close the window to exit.

 ## Controls

 - Close the window to exit the application
 - The cube rotates automatically
+- **ImGui UI Window**:
+  - Drag to move the window
+  - Use color picker/sliders to change background color in real-time
+  - Click on color values to enter precise RGB values
+  - View frame time and FPS statistics

 ## Features